Creating a ‘prepared environment’ makes homeschooling easier

 - Paint with water books

 I have found sensory bins to be a huge hit with toddlers and preschoolers, and it is easy to find hundreds of simple ideas on Pinterest that you can make with things you already own or with a few items from the dollar store.
-Maybe for you table activities could be puzzles, board games, science activities, or even just special toys that you only get out for a certain time of day.
+Maybe for you table activities could be puzzles, board games, and even 666 Casino games for adults, science activities, or even just special toys that you only get out for a certain time of day.

 Learning and creative toys